Nachhaltiges Wirtschaften im Mittelstand

 19.11.2024

-Some are intrinsically motivated to anchor the topic of ESG in the company, others have to deal with the topic of sustainability reporting due to the CSRD or want to gain a competitive advantage.
-For all of them, the sustainability report is a constant companion on their ESG journey.
-Here you will find an overview of the most important terms and requirements for reporting.
+Some companies are intrinsically motivated to embed ESG within their organization, while others are driven by the CSRD requirements or aim to gain a competitive edge.
+For all of them, the sustainability report becomes a constant companion on their ESG journey.
+Here’s an overview of the key terms and requirements for reporting.

 What is a sustainability report?